 Now switch to Readerware.
-Instead of dragging the URL to the Readerware drop target, the Drag & Drop button, right click on the button. macOS users should control click on the button.
+Instead of dragging the URL to the Readerware drop target, the Drag & Drop button, right click on the button.
+Mac OS X users should control click on the button.
 The drop action popup menu will be displayed.
-Select the appropriate action and Readerware will retrieve the URL and process it just as if you had used drag and drop.
+Select the appropriate action and Readerware will retrieve the URL or file and process it just as if you had used drag and drop.